Top 4 Careers for Operations Management Graduates

 - Initiating and building relationships with vendors

-Put simply, operations management ensures that the day-to-day operations of the business are working as efficiently as possible in order for the company to achieve its objectives.
+Operations management ensures that the business’s day-to-day operations are working as efficiently as possible for the company to achieve its objectives.

-There are certain individuals who are ideally suited for a career in operations management.
-For those who feel they might fall into this category, getting the right education is absolutely essential.
+Certain individuals are ideally suited for a career in operations management.
+For those who feel they fit this category, getting the right education is essential.
 The most common path is to earn a bachelor’s degree in business followed by an MBA in operations management online.
-There are a number of tracks a graduate could pursue that would ultimately lead them to a successful career.
+There are a number of tracks a graduate could pursue that would ultimately lead them to successful career opportunities.

-The Business Operations Management career path is perhaps the most well-known and obvious track for those interested in operations management.
-This position oversees activities such as planning, budgeting, and scheduling in order to support the production of high-quality products at an acceptable cost and within time constraints.
-The Business Operations Manager must make sure that quality of products and services, and the cost of their production, align with the business’ strategic goals.
-According to U.S. News and World Report, operations management jobs will grow by an estimated 12.4% between 2012 and 2022, and the median salary was $96,430 in 2013.
-The top 10% of earners in this career path earn $187,199 or more.
+The business operations management career path is perhaps the best known and obvious track for those interested in operations management.
+This position oversees activities such as planning, budgeting and scheduling to support the production of high-quality products at an acceptable cost and within time constraints.
+The business operations manager must make sure that the quality of products and services, and the cost of production, align with the business’s strategic goals.
+According to U.S. News & World Report, operations management jobs will grow by an estimated 9.4% between 2020 and 2030, and the median salary was $103,650 in 2020.
+The top 25% of earners in this career path earn $161,190 or more.2

 Purchasing management is similar to operations management.
-However, this career path is more strictly focused on the actual logistics of purchasing raw materials and any other supplies that a company needs.
-A major part of the job responsibilities are in negotiating and comparing offers in order to ensure that the company procures the best quality material at the best possible price.
+However, this career path focuses on purchasing raw materials and other supplies that a company needs.
+A major part of the job responsibilities is negotiating and comparing offers to ensure that the company procures the best quality material at the best possible price.
 Purchasing managers are also responsible for ensuring that goods and services are delivered on schedule.

-The primary responsibilities of the Materials Management career path lie in the production and storage of finished goods, as well as the logistical considerations involved in transporting those goods between departments or to distribution centers, warehouses, and customers.
-Materials managers are also responsible for ensuring that the proper goods are being purchased or produced.
-Some of the common jobs in this career track include traffic managers, warehouse managers, materials managers, and logistics managers.
+The primary responsibilities of a materials management career lie in the production and storage of finished goods and the logistical considerations involved in transporting those goods between departments or distribution centers, warehouses, and customers.
+Materials managers are also responsible for ensuring that the proper goods are purchased or produced.

-According to the BLS, the median salary for Materials Managers (or “Logisticians”) is $72,780 per year, and the job outlook from 2012-2022 is for 22% growth – which is significantly higher than the overall job market.
-This versatile career path is without a doubt one with a great deal of opportunity in the coming years.
+According to the BLS, the median salary for materials managers (or logisticians) is $76,270 per year.
+The job outlook from 2020 to 2030 projects 30% growth – significantly higher than the overall job market.4 This versatile career path will, without a doubt, offer many opportunities in the coming years.

-For those who wish to focus on operations management from a more theoretical perspective, the Operations Research Analyst career path can be an attractive one.
+For those who wish to focus on operations management from a more theoretical perspective, the operations research analyst career path can be an attractive one.
 Individuals in this career path are primarily responsible for determining the best allocation of a company’s assets and resources.
-These resources can include hard assets, but also typically include human resources, time, capital, and a number of other industry-specific resources.
+These resources can include hard assets and typically include human resources, time, capital and a number of other industry-specific resources.
 Individuals in this job are also responsible for assessing the current and future costs associated with those resources.

-The BLS states that the median pay for Operations Research Analysts is $72,100 per year, and the job outlook is for an astounding 27% growth between 2012 and 2022.
+The BLS states that the median pay for operations research analysts is $86,200 per year, and the job outlook is for an astounding 25% growth between 2020 and 2030.5

-These are just four of the main tracks that those interested in operations management can take.
-The operations management career outlook is positive and can be an excellent profession for those who are highly organized, and enjoy the planning and scheduling of activities related to the creation and on-time delivery of quality products at acceptable cost.
+These are just four of the main paths those interested in operations management can take.
+The operations management career outlook is positive and can be an excellent profession for those who are highly organized and enjoy the planning and scheduling of activities related to the creation and on-time delivery of quality products at an acceptable cost.